Social Security Disability for Bronchiectasis or Pneumoconiosis

 • Don’t downplay other health concerns.
 Social Security needs to consider all of your impairments when determining whether you’re disabled.
 Don’t neglect other conditions, such as mental disorders, when letting the agency know why you can’t work.

-Finally, consider hiring an experienced disability attorney or advocate to help you with your claim for disability benefits.
-Your lawyer or representative can gather your medical evidence, correspond with Social Security on your behalf, and represent you at a disability hearing.
+Consider hiring an experienced disability attorney or advocate to help you with your claim for disability benefits.
+Your lawyer or representative can gather your medical evidence, correspond with Social Security on your behalf, and represent you at a hearing.
+Disability attorneys don’t get paid unless (and until) you win and many offer free consultations, so there’s little risk in asking around to find a lawyer who’s a good fit for your needs.

 Do You Qualify for Disability in Your State?